khasang-incubator/gahelp/README.md

 Now, when you want to play board game next time, make sure to use GaHelp to increase you gaming experience.

 ## How to use the service:
-- *.
+- * .
 Login using *player* to manage a player
-  *.
+  * .
 As *player* you are able to create player and keep track of your progress during the game.

-- * .Login as *keeper* to manage the monsters
+- * .
+Login as *keeper* to manage the monsters
   * .
 As *keeper* you are able create and manage monster for players to compete with.

   ### Implemented techonologies: